hirak99/steam_deck_encryption/README.md

 systemctl restart sddm
 ```

-### ~/unlocker/unlock.sh
+### Create ~/unlocker/unlock.sh

-A script that can be added as a Steam shortcut, to show a terminal and unlock the container.
+This is to add a wrapper to show terminal on Steam deck, which you'll need to type the password in.

 ```sh
 #!/bin/bash